karthik-k-manoj/SwiftUIStateSystem/README.md

 We'll look at implementing the `ObservedObject` property wrapper.
 It's purpose turns out to be quite simple: it observes it's wrapped object by subscribing to the `objectWillChange` publisher of that object.
 When that publisher emits, the `ObservedObject` invalidates the view it's in, regardless of whether the state actually changes.

+// SwiftUI State Explained: Tuple Views and View Builders

+To construct more complex view hierachies for our tests, we first build tuple views adn view builders

+In previous epoise we build `ObservedObject` property wrapper, but we only tested our implementation using a simple setup a single view holding a `ObservedObject` property.
+Today we wan to look at how SwiftUI deals with nested views that may or may not depend on a value from an `ObservedObject`and specifically which `body` is executed and when.
+We then want to mimic that behaviour in our implementation

+ We start with an empty SwiftUI project and we copy our `ContentView` and `Model` into into it